Bought an electric car? What next?

 Save £100’s on your home charging costs by switching to the right EV energy tariff

 Learn how to take care of your EV and its battery

 If you're new to electric cars, and only have experience of a petrol or diesel car, then it's worth getting to grips with the differences between internal combustion engine, hybrid cars, plug in hybrid cars and electric cars.

 All require slightly different approaches to ownership, though plug in hybrids offer a good stepping stone to the world of fully electric cars.

 For starters, it's worth learning about battery performance in hot or cold conditions here.

 Making sure your electric car gets the best out of its battery capacity is also critical – you can find out more about that here.

 Cable conundrum - choosing an EV charging cable

 Not every electric vehicle comes with a cable bundled.
 If the charger isn’t tethered (cable attached), then you’ll have to buy a cable separately as some car manufacturers don't supply the charging cable with the vehicle.
 Even if your car does have a cable, it’s worth having a spare in the car for overnight stops away from home.
-Check out the various Type 2 EV charging cables we have available on our website - there are various lengths and colours available.

 Browse our charging cables